Heepie/DesignPattern/README.md

 ### 6. Singleton Pattern
 ####1) What is Singleton Pattern?
 (Keyword: restriction, only one)
 The singleton pattern is a software design pattern that **restricts the instantiation of a class to one object**.
 This is useful when exactly one object is needed to coordinate actions across the system.
 The concept is sometimes generalized to systems that operate more efficiently **when only one object exists**, or that restrict the instantiation to a certain number of objects.
 The term comes from the mathematical concept of a singleton.

+### 7. Facade Pattern
+####1) What is Fasade Pattern?
+(Keyword: simple interface)
+The Facade design pattern is often used when a system is very complex or difficult to understand because the system has a large number of interdependent classes or its source code is unavailable.
+This pattern hides the complexities of the larger system and provides **a simpler interface to the client**.